dmurfet/therisingsea/content/post/seminar-ch.md

 +++

 The seminar is held in the **Russell Love theatre** of Peter Hall on Fridays 1-2pm (note the room change).
 For announcements of talks [subscribe](http://www.tinyletter.com/dmurfet) to the mailing list.
 The videos from the talks are available on [YouTube](https://www.youtube.com/channel/UCJTk6uSbSsclXN8v3b27_QQ/videos?flow=list&live_view=500&view=0&sort=dd).
 For previous semesters of the seminar, scroll down!

+#### Current seminar

 In semester two of 2019 we are going to study reasoning in the context of **deep reinforcement learning** with an aim to understand AlphaGo and related breakthroughs, such as AlphaStar.
 Along the way we will look at deep learning more generally.
 Some relevant background information:

+* [Deep learning in Australia](https://gist.github.com/dmurfet/072e8503368acdccf32b641f1e800e99) a very rough list of researchers in this area.

 * [AlphaGo documentary](https://www.imdb.com/title/tt6700846/) on NetFlix.

 * [AlphaStar blog post](https://deepmind.com/blog/alphastar-mastering-real-time-strategy-game-starcraft-ii/)

-* [Deep RL for theorem proving](https://www.youtube.com/watch?v=p_UXra-_ORQ&feature=youtu.be) an interview with Szegedy.

 * [Silver on classic games](https://www.youtube.com/watch?v=ld28AU7DDB4) 1:43:40 "If there's one thing to take away from this, it's that really doing things in the principled way - you have to believe in your principles and you have to believe that you can overcome all of this knowledge that it feels like you should be building into the system.
 But actually each time you put knowledge into a system you're really handicapping it, and if you really go back to the beginning and find the right principle to learn for itself it will do better eventually." (on this note see the [bitter lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html))